bradtiltonnow/ccl1200-k23/guidebook.md

 3. Click on the **Vehicle List** component in the content tree.

-4. In the config panel, change the **Edit filter** property to dynamic data binding.
+4. In the config panel, change the **Edit filter** property to data binding.

     ![](images/2023-04-26-16-25-50.png)

-5. In the *filter* prop enter @context.app.vehicleListQuery
+5. In the *filter* prop enter **@context.app.vehicleListQuery**.

 6. **Save** the page.
-The query should remain unchanged and now you can use that encoded query on any other list component in your experience that references the Vehicle table and only have to change the query once.
+The query should remain unchanged and now you can use that encoded query on any other list component in your experience that references the Vehicle table and only have to change the query once in a central location.

 ## Record watcher

 Now you'll use some record watcher functionality on the home page.
-The record watcher data resource is very powerful and easy to use, but can also easily affect your instance's performance, so you'll want to be careful using it.
+The record watcher data resource is very powerful and easy to use, but can also affect your instance's performance, so you'll want to be careful using it.
 Think about how many pages it'll be used on and how large the tables are that you'll be watching.

 1. On the *Dispatcher home* variant in UIB, open the Data resources panel.

-1. Click **+Add** and search for and choose the Record Watcher data resource.
+2. Click **+Add** and search for and choose the Record Watcher data resource.

     ![](images/2023-04-26-16-31-44.png)

-1. Fill it out as follows:
+3. Fill it out as follows:

     * Table: **Maint req**
     * Edit filter conditions: **State | is | Open**